A-Jar-Of-Peanuts/Student_Course_Manager/README.md

 - As a user, I want to be able to add a course to my course manager.
 - As a user, I want to be able to add courses to a list of courses a student is taking.
 - As a user, I want to be able to calculate the weighted average of any given student.
+- As a user, I want to have the option to save my student and course manager list.
+- As a user, I want to have the option to load my student and course manager from file when I start the application.

+##References
+- CPSC 210 teller app
+- CPSC 210 jsonserialization demo